The ongoing H5N1 bird flu outbreak continues to pose challenges for business leaders in the agricultural sector.

 "What to know and do about H5N1 Bird Flu" can help you understand the disease, protect your team, and stop the virus’s spread.
 The guide was developed by the Public Health Communications Collaborative, an information hub for professionals who communicate about public health.
 The guide is designed to help business leaders make informed decisions about the health and safety of their workforce, covering topics including:

 Download PHCC’s guide to understanding H5N1 Bird Flu here.
-By adopting these safety measures, employers can help prevent conditions that could lead to more human-to-human transmission.

 Sign up for our newsletter to keep updated on HAA’s latest initiatives, insights and recommendations, and be first to receive new resources and event invitations.